saserr/async-ops/README.md

 <summary><b>Neg</b></summary>

 `Async` implements `Neg` when the wrapped `Future::Output` type implements `Neg`.
-The result of the negation is
-`Async<impl Future<Output = <Future::Output as Neg>::Output>>`.
+The resulting type of the negation is `Async<impl Future<Output = <Future::Output as Neg>::Output>>`.

 ```rust